 How to Make Buffalo Chicken Egg Rolls

-1. Mix the Filling
+1. Make the Filling

-2. Set up for Rolling the Egg Rolls
+2. Set up for Rolling

 I like to set everything up on a wooden cutting board.
 Open the package of egg roll wrappers and peel one off the top.
 Set it on the cutting board with the corner pointing down, towards you.